 below we discussed about how to register a limited liability company in Algeria as a foreigner (private limited company, LLC or branch office permission).

-If you wish to register a company in Algeria, you will want to know the options on the types of company that is available.
+If you wish to register a company in Algeria, you may start reading from here.

-As for local companies, the following are some of the alternatives –
+As a local company in Algeria, the following are some of the alternatives –

 It must also have at least 1 shareholder and 1 director.
 If a foreign company is one of its shareholders, it can only hold a maximum of 49% shares.
 The balance 51% must be held by an Algerian.
 If the share capital is more than USD 120,000, there is no need to have audited statements of the accounts.

-Below is the procedure of how to register a company in Algeria.
+Below is the procedure of registering a company in Algeria:

-- The start-up capital must be deposited with a bank.
+The start-up capital must be deposited with a bank.
 The applicant company will get a deposit certificate after doing so.
-This is expected to take about 1 day and there’s no charges involved.
+This is expected to take about 1 day and there are no charges involved.

-- The company’s constitution documents must be set-up and notarized.
+The company’s constitution documents must be set-up and notarized.
 These documents must then be submitted together with a specimen of the manager’s signature.
 A copy of the lease for the registered office must also be submitted.
-All of this is done at a notary’s office and there’s some fees to be charged.
+All of this is done at a notary’s office and there are some fees to be charged.
 The fee depends on the company’s capital and is calculated as below –

 - 9,120 Dinars if the company capital is between 30,001 Dinars to 100,000 Dinars